-3.4 Upgrading Percona Distribution for PostgreSQL from 14 to 15
+3.4 Upgrading Percona Distribution for PostgreSQL from 13 to 14 pg_upgrade Documentation

 This document describes the in-place upgrade of Percona Distribution for PostgreSQL using the pg_upgrade tool.
 The in-place upgrade means installing a new version without removing the old version and keeping the data files on the server.